-I love this salad.
-I had it at a restaurant once where they had omitted the blackberries, but added honey – it was amazing.
-I didn’t add honey this time around because I wasn’t really looking to add any sweetness to the watermelon.
-I happened to get one that was pretty sweet to begin with, so I’d recommend tasting a piece before adding honey to it so that you don’t end up with too much sweetness – that would kill the whole point of this being refreshing!
+I happened to get a watermelon that was pretty sweet to begin with, so I’d recommend tasting a piece before adding honey to it so that you don’t end up with too much sweetness – that would kill the whole point of this being refreshing!

 After you’ve made this recipe, please leave a comment below with a rating – and if you came from Pinterest, add a photo to the Pin of what you make to the pin to share your experience!